vasanthpandia/smartmedic-chat/README.md

 3. run npm install
 4. Clone smartmedic repository locally - Needed for User Login.
 (See SmartMedic dependencies in its github page)
 5. Edit `public/chat.html` to add your own code.
 Add your own JWT.

+## ToDo

+1. Import all models from smartmedic.
+2. Create ChatRoom Model.
+3. Store Coversations into ChatRoom Model.